Trees are a major part of the city’s character and amenity.

 The District Plan included rules relating to pruning and felling of trees on public land, including roads (street trees), parks and reserves, and other public open space.

 These trees are owned by Council and no work should be carried out without the appropriate permission.
-Please contact the Council if you have any questions about trees on public land, or report a problem.
+Please contact the Council if you have any questions about trees on public land, or report a problem(external link).

-You can read the full set of rules relating to Significant Trees in Chapter 9 of the Christchurch District Plan.
+You can read the full set of rules relating to Significant Trees in Chapter 9 of the Christchurch District Plan(external link).